soltislab/transcriptome_microsats/Tutorial/README.md

 3. Run PAL_FINDER

-	We use the file "config_g1.txt" to run PAL_FINDER.
+	We use the file "config_g1.txt" to run PAL_FINDER:

+	>perl pal_finder_v0.02.04.pl config_g1.txt

 	PAL_FINDER will output: a set of PALs in a .txt file The file "P_to_B_input.txt" is a sample file that would be the output of running PAL_FINDER, and is ready to use in the next step.

-4. Run PAL_to_BLAST.R
+4. Run the script PAL_to_BLAST.R
-	You can use the provided input file "P_to_B_input.txt" or use an output file from PAL_FINDER.
+	You can use the provided file "P_to_B_input.txt" or use an output file from PAL_FINDER.
 If you use a different file, you need to change the name of the file read into the variable 'Input' in the script.
-	This script will output two files: 'Forward.fasta' and 'Reverse.fasta'
+	If you run this script, it  will output two files: 'Forward.fasta' and 'Reverse.fasta' These two files are already included in the main directory of the repository.

 5. Perform a BLASTn search by querying the two files from the previous step against the Glycine max annotated genome (NCBI Assembly Accession